antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 The quick answer is that Microsoft continues to approach .NET Framework, .NET Core and Roslyn as high-quality commercial products and applies the same rigorous engineering practices to these products as we have traditionally used.
 We like to say that we've moved the location of our source control (to GitHub) and nothing else.
 As a result, you should continue to treat the .NET Framework, .NET Core and Roslyn, as distributed by Microsoft, as commercial products.

-The longer answer is that .NET engineers, and some highly skilled community members (thanks!), employee a critical code review process to Microsoft and community contributes alike on the .NET Core and Roslyn GitHub repos.
+The longer answer is that .NET engineers, and some highly skilled community members (thanks!), employee a critical code review process to Microsoft and community contributions alike on the .NET Core and Roslyn GitHub repos.
 Each code reviewer has to be satisfied before they sign off, usually with a "LGTM" (looks good to me) or "LGTM, modulo my feedback" (I'll be happy after you've applied my feedback).
 A Microsoft employee has to be satisfied with the final state of the code and of the code review process, before merging it into the repo.
 The code review process can take a few hours or weeks, dependent on the change.
-Here are a few code reviews examples, so that you can see how the process works in practice: [1234](https://github.com/dotnet/coreclr/pulls/1234), [12345](https://github.com/dotnet/corefx/pulls/12345), [1235](https://github.com/dotnet/roslyn/pulls/1235).
+Here are a few code reviews examples, so that you can see how the process works in practice: [1210](https://github.com/dotnet/coreclr/pull/1210), [2344](https://github.com/dotnet/corefx/pull/2344), [3974](https://github.com/dotnet/roslyn/pull/3974).
 We also employ automated scans over the changes to find problems that visual code reviews have missed.
 We have found a small set of issues this way and fixed them.

-All of the contributions to .NET Core, from both Microsoft and community members, are governed by the [.NET Foundation Contributor License Agreement](http://link), which provides Microsoft (or any other party) the right to use them.
+All of the contributions to .NET Core, from both Microsoft and community members, are governed by the [.NET Foundation Contributor License Agreement](https://cla2.dotnetfoundation.org/), which provides Microsoft (or any other party) the right to use them.
 When Microsoft distributes the .NET Framework, .NET Core and Roslyn, it is Microsoft commercial software, based on our traditional rigorous engineering process.
 It has a Microsoft EULA and is supported, per Microsoft support agreements.
 If you build .NET Core or Roslyn from source, it is an open source component, not supported by Microsoft and your open source policies would apply.

 Summary
 =======

-Today's releases of the [.NET Framework 4.6](http://go.microsoft.com/fwlink/?LinkId=528259) and [Visual Studio 2015](http://go.microsoft.com/fwlink/?LinkId=517106), and all the associated languages and components, provide major improvements to your development experience and reliability and performance of your .NET apps.
+Today's releases of the [.NET Framework 4.6](http://go.microsoft.com/fwlink/?LinkId=528259) and [Visual Studio 2015](http://go.microsoft.com/fwlink/?LinkId=517106), and all the associated languages and components, provide major improvements to your development experience and the reliability and performance of your .NET apps.
 Please try out the new releases and tell us what you think.

 A few of us on the team were reflecting on the release.
 There are some big milestones that are worth calling out, beyond having shipped a new version of the .NET Framework.
 These milestones do a good job of demonstrating Microsoft's investment in and commitment to .NET.
-Note that the .NET Native project is absent, since it isn't shipping today, but shortly.
+Note that the .NET Native project is absent, since it isn't shipping today, but later this month.

 - Roslyn shipped!
-Roslyn v1 was a 5 year language compiler project.
+Roslyn v1 was a 6 year language compiler project.
 It's now fully integrated into Visual Studio and is open source.
 It runs on the .NET Framework, .NET Core and Mono.
 - RyuJIT shipped!
 RyuJIT v1 was a 5 year JIT compiler project.
 It's fully integrated into the .NET Framework and .NET Core and is also open source.

 We've been talking publicly about these two releases for a long time, and have shared many updates along the way.
 Please join us in celebrating the v1 of these two projects.
 Don't think for a minute, however, that we are done our work on either project.
 The teams are already working on their next updates.

-Thanks to everyone who gave us feedback on our various milestone releases.
+Thanks to everyone who gave us feedback on our various milestone releases for the .NET Framework, .NET Core, Roslyn, ASP.NET 5, Visual Studio and other releases.
 We very much appreciate it.